We the People

 Labs and Activities

 1. How Governments Work - In this lab students make a series of decisions using different government models.
 Experience tyranny in all its forms- from the maniacal monarch to the mob majority!
 Introduces key pre-founding documents like the Mayflower Compact and English Bill of Rights.
+Download the file and read the instructions in the page notes at the bottom of each slide.

 2. The Preamble - A comparison of the first draft of the Preamble to the one that was agreed upon.
 Afterwards students turn the Preamble into a storyboard to help them understand each line.